XGBoost4J-Spark Tutorial

 When it comes to custom eval metrics, in additional to num_early_stopping_rounds, you also need to define maximize_evaluation_metrics or call setMaximizeEvaluationMetrics to specify whether you want to maximize or minimize the metrics in training.
 For built-in eval metrics, XGBoost4J-Spark will automatically select the direction.

-You can also monitor the performance of the model during training with multiple evaluation datasets.
-By specifying eval_sets or call setEvalSets over a XGBoostClassifier or XGBoostRegressor, you can pass in multiple evaluation datasets typed as a Map from String to DataFrame.
+You can also monitor the performance of the model during training with evaluation dataset.
+By calling setEvalDataset over a XGBoostClassifier, XGBoostRegressor or XGBoostRanker.

 Prediction